StephenHogg/StephenHogg.github.io/_drafts/2019-07-10-Risk_in_Classification.md

 Hooray!

 [^1]: Big caveat with this last one.
 If you're not respecting the word "simple", it probably shouldn't be a baseline.
-The idea is to work out how much better of you are compared to no model.
+The idea is to work out how much better off you are compared to no model.
 [^2]: You could use something else, though.
 [^3]: Sure, it might not.
 [^4]: This is basically how adversarial attacks on ML models have become a thing.
 The more complicated models get, the more room there is for this.
 But this is an aside.